 - Gain IRB approval for project

-- Present the residency project at the Western States Residency Conference
+- Present the residency project at the Mountain States Residency Conference

 - Complete manuscript for publications prior to completion of the residency